-Document Name: Asset Management Plan (AMP) Effective from: 1 July 2024 Version: 13.0 Responsible Ma Chief Executive nager: Approved by Directors: 30 June 2024 Page 15 of 108
+Document Name: Asset Management Plan (AMP) Effective from: 1 July 2025 Version: 14.0 Responsible Ma Chief Executive 5 Approved by Directors: 30 June 2025 Page 15 of 109 Chief Executive

 The district regulator stations are categorised as DRS or mini DRS.
 Mini DRS generally supply only a limited number of consumers and are typically installed where the main fronting the properties is not suitable for individual service connections.